roger-that-dev/observable-states/README.md

    double spend.
 We assume this is OK.
 7. Any node can start a `Campaign`.
 8. Nodes can pledge to multiple `Campaign`s.
+9. After the campaign ends, it is OK to exit the `Campaign` state and all the `Pledge` states.

 ## Pre-Requisites